 Don’t skimp out on any of these items because you’ll want to ensure you have all of them in case of an emergency.
 Natural disasters happen every single day.
 Are you prepared?
 Remember that the American Red Cross can’t always get to you right away.
 Sometimes you’ll have to fend for yourself for a couple of hours or a few days.

 Whether you call it an emergency kit or a survival kit, there are some important things to have in these kits.
-Basic survival kits need items like water purification tablets, duct tape, metal pots, tools, an emergency poncho, basic first aid kit, and whatever else you think you may need.
+Basic survival kits need items like water purification tablets, duct tape, metal pots, tools, an emergency poncho, a basic first aid kit, and whatever else you think you may need.

 Remember that a survival kit includes the MINIMUM that you would need to survive.
 Get your family members involved in creating these kits.
-Also, don’t forget the sturdy shoes!
+Also, don’t forget sturdy shoes!